vincent-peugnet/wcms/README.md

 - be hosted for free by [club1.fr](https://club1.fr) as an official tester (please contact [vincent@club1.fr](mailto:v.peugnet@free.fr) for more info).
 - [install from sources](#install-from-sources), if you want to contribute to the code.

-W is a free and open source tool under the MIT License.
+W is a free and open source tool under [the AGPLv3 License](LICENSE).
 The project was initiated in 2018 by Vincent Peugnet.

 Ideas
 -----